Privacy policy

 Our policy

 We are committed to ensuring that there is no modern slavery or human trafficking in any part of our business.
 We have a defined clear policy for our staff and expect this to be adhered to, always.
 The policy is communicated to all staff, through onboarding and inductions, to encourage them to act responsibly.
-In particular our focus is on our Care Professionals and how they are approved.
+Our focus is on our Care Professionals and how they are approved.

 Risk management